bart-kus/rhcsa-9/Users and Groups.md

 ``chage john``

 [root@server2 ~]# chage johny

 Changing the aging information for johny
 Enter the new value, or press ENTER for the default

-        Minimum Password Age [0]: 2y
-chage: error changing fields
-[root@server2 ~]# chage johny
-Changing the aging information for johny
-Enter the new value, or press ENTER for the default